Ignaz Friedman: Career

 His official début in Vienna in 1904 featured a program of three piano concertos, rivaling the similar programs of established titans like Busoni and Godowsky, and he remained a titan throughout his career.
 His style was quiet and effortless, imbued with a sense of rhythm and color, grounded in a sovereign technique, and much has been written about his peerless interpretations of Chopin in particular.

 As with his compatriot and contemporary Moriz Rosenthal, Friedman's Chopin interpretations, particularly those of the mazurkas, are considered by many to be unsurpassed.
 Despite having given 2,800 concerts during his career, he sometimes received lukewarm reviews in America in later years, as younger critics were becoming accustomed to modernist playing which stripped romantic interpretation of its agogics and essence.
 Rachmaninoff admired Friedman's playing very much and considered him as a great virtuoso in a style more romantic than his own.
-Friedman was never successful in America that has moved onto a much more modern and straightforward presentation with the technology of recording that prompted a different sensibility.
-Therefore Friedman remains as one of the last representatives of the bygone era even during the life of Rachmaninov.
+Friedman was never successful in an America that had adopted a much more modern and straightforward presentation with recording technology that prompted a different sensibility.
+Therefore, Friedman remains as one of the last representatives of the bygone era even during the life of Rachmaninov.

 His playing may hold the key to understanding the musicianship of the great composers he so naturally represented.
-There has been a much repeated quote of playing to the galleries from a questionable source.
+There has been a much repeated quote of "playing to the galleries" from a questionable source.
 It is not at all true.
 If one wishes to see the playing to the galleries today, not doing so is the rare exception as most modern performers display the expected gymnastics at the piano.
 In the times of Rosenthal, Rachmaninov, Horowitz, Rubinstein, Schnabel and Friedman as well as others, the first lesson taught and learned would be the tasteful presentation of transmission of music through the fingers and not the face.
 The devotion to the score and the intricate detail through an evolving rubato is Friedman's hallmark.